clquwu/Cosmos-Music-Player/README.md

 ### First Launch Setup

-1. **iCloud Sign-in**: Ensure you're signed into iCloud on your device
+1. **iCloud Sign-in** (Optional): Sign into iCloud only if you want cross-device sync
-2. **Add Music**: Place FLAC files in the iCloud Drive "Cosmos Music Player" folder
+2. **Add Music**: Choose your preferred storage method:
+   - **iCloud Drive**: Place music files in "iCloud Drive → Cosmos Music Player" folder
+   - **Local Storage**: Place music files in "On My iPhone → Cosmos Music Player" folder
-3. **Library Sync**: The app will automatically detect and index your music
+3. **Library Sync**: The app will automatically detect and index your music from both locations
 4. **Enjoy**: Start creating playlists and exploring your music!

 ## Usage Guide 📱

 ### Adding Music

+You have two storage options:

+#### Option 1: iCloud Drive (Syncs Across Devices)
 1. Open Files app on your iOS device
+2. Navigate to "iCloud Drive" → "Cosmos Music Player"
+3. Add your FLAC or MP3 music files to this folder
+4. Files will sync to all your devices signed into the same iCloud account

+#### Option 2: Local Storage (This Device Only)
+1. Open Files app on your iOS device
-2. Navigate to iCloud Drive > Cosmos Music Player
+2. Navigate to "On My iPhone" → "Cosmos Music Player"
-3. Add your FLAC music files to this folder
+3. Add your FLAC or MP3 music files to this folder
-4. The app will automatically detect and index new files
+4. Files remain on this device only (no iCloud required)

+**Mixed Storage**: You can use both methods simultaneously - the app will find and index music from both locations!

 ### Creating Playlists
 1. Tap the "+" button in the Playlists section